saman-codes/dldojo/README.md

 ```sh
 pip install -r requirements.txt
 ```

-There's only 3 of them: matplotlib, tqdm and numpy.

 There's a bunch of test functions in main.py - just comment out the ones you don't want to run, then run main.py